aws-samples/jupyter-notebook-for-incident-response/README.md

 The solution uses Athena to query CloudTrail logs in this scenario.
 You need to create an Athena table for CloudTrail.

 There are two main ways of creating an Athena table for CloudTrail.
  * First is through the [AWS Security Analytics Bootstrap](https://aws.amazon.com/blogs/opensource/introducing-aws-security-analytics-bootstrap/).
 We highly recommend using this bootstrap because you can perform security investigations on different types of AWS service logs.
 To get the CloudFormation template for the bootstrap, see [Athena_infra_setup.yml](https://github.com/awslabs/aws-security-analytics-bootstrap/blob/main/AWSSecurityAnalyticsBootstrap/cfn/Athena_infra_setup.yml).
+Here is additional guidance on deploying the bootstrap: [Video guide](https://youtu.be/Ip9hPg-BdM4?t=797).
  * Alternatively, you can create your Athena table for CloudTrail logs through the CloudTrail console.
 For instructions, see [Using the CloudTrail console to create an Athena table for CloudTrail logs](https://docs.aws.amazon.com/athena/latest/ug/cloudtrail-logs.html#create-cloudtrail-table-ct).
 One advantage of this approach is that it will be quicker to set up.